getuserkit/UserKit-iOS/README.md

 ---

-[UserKit](https://getuserkit.com/) gives you need to have real conversations with your users – right inside your app.
+A simple SDK that helps to your team talk to your users whenever they need it.

 ## Features